yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 ![gamescene](res/result.png)

-There are background buildings, a hero and some HUD elements to show us the status of the current game progress.
-We can easily divide the gameplay scene into three parts:background layer, animation layer and status layer.
+There is a background with some buildings, our hero and some HUD(heads-up display) elements to show some statistics about the current game.
+We divide the gameplay scene into three parts: the background layer, the animation layer and the status layer.

 ### Background Layer

-Basically, every game need background.
-Sometimes the background is just a static image which  occupies the entire screen size of your game.
-Sometimes the background layers can move at a constant or various speed.
-Sometimes the background images even show us parallax effects--different layers move at various speed, the nearest layer moves faster and the farthest layer move slower.
+Basically, every game needs a background of some sort.
+Sometimes the background is just a static image which occupies the entire screen.
+Other times you may want the background layer to move at a constant or varying speed.
+Sometimes the background even shows us parallax effects--different layers move at various speed, the nearest layer moves faster and the farthest layer moves slower to simulate that objects are near or far.

-In later tutorials, we will introduce tiled map which are very useful to construct parallax background.
-In this tutorial, in order to keep things simple, we just use a simple static image to represent the game background.
+In later tutorials, we will introduce tiled maps which are very useful to construct parallax background.
+In this tutorial, in order to keep things simple, we just use a simple static image to represent the game's background.

 **Note**:
-We can move the background to mimic a effect of infinite running of our game hero.
-The hero is always at the center of the game screen.
-There are many such tricks we can see during game development process.
+We can move the background to mimic the effect of our game hero running, keeping the hero at the center of the screen.
+We will see many such tricks during our development process.

 ### Animation Layer(Gameplay Layer)

-The animation layer contains all game elements' animations, collide detections and other game logics.
-Maybe **GamePlayLayer** is a more proper name.
-You can choose what you want.
-In this layer, we organize the key part of our game play.
-In general, we will design game objects, level spawner(which are also called level managers), collide detection between different game objects and the condition of win and lose.
-All of the dirty things are goes here.
+The animation layer contains all game elements that animate, collision detection and other game logic.
+This layer is sometimes also called the **GameplayLayer**.
+You can choose to name it what you want.
+In this layer, we organize the key part of our gameplay.
+In general, we will design game objects, s level spawner(which are also called level managers), collision detection between different game objects and check if the player has won or lost the game.

 In theory, we don't need to separate this layer into smaller layers.
 We can use composition and delegation to handle things properly.